Hulopo'e Bay Beach

-Hulopo'e Bay (see more photos) is Lanai’s most popular swimming and picnicking beach, located on the island's south shore.
+Hulopo'e Bay is Lanai’s most popular swimming and picnicking beach, located on the island's south shore.
 Crystal clear waters invite snorkelers to observe the brilliant reef marine life below, a testament to the success of the marine life conservation district here.
 Hulopo'e Bay is a protected marine preserve, so visitors are asked to take only pictures and leave only bubbles.
 Also, no ship is allowed to anchor in this bay.
 Turtles and spinner dolphins are frequently seen here.

 The long, crescent-shaped bay is bordered on each side by boulders.
 The ocean bottom slopes off quickly, so novice swimmers should be cautious.
 There's usually some surf, ideal for bodyboarding or surfing.
 Small rip currents sometimes form as well, and the swimming conditions are best in the summer months.
 On the bay's east side is a lava terrace that has several large tide pools, all of which are home to an abundance of marine life.